szoftveres/home_environment/README.md

 # home_environment
-A good home environment for Debian / Ubuntu style OSes
+A good home environment for UNIX OSes with GNU/Bash

     1) Clone this repo into your $HOME directory and leave it there git clone https://github.com/szoftveres/home_environment.git